sjstretton/screwed/01-RevolutionsInTheMindsOfMen.md

 We are now in the present day.
 The subject then called political economy is now called economics.
 Great container ships cross the oceans.
 Aircraft zig-zag the skies.
 Massive machines in far-off lands churn out phones, which everyone is looking at.
 Many people live with more consumer comforts than in the past.
 Some things are cheap: it is relatively cheap to fly off to sun-kissed beaches on foreign shores.
 But some things are very expensive: it is expensive to buy a flat in London for example.

 This great machinery of commerce is devoted to two purposes: to give people what they desire (or at least, what they can be encouraged to buy), and to make a profit in so doing.
 The commercial machine is in many ways smooth.
 But there are rumblings of discontent.
-In 1848, the 'spectre of communism' overshadowed the world, according to Marx.
+In 1848, the 'spectre of communism' overshadowed the world according to Marx.
 Today, the danger of environmental destruction, runaway technology and a state run by and for the superrich to enrich themselves still further, overshadows this machine for happy fulfilment of our consumer desires.

 In America, a man promises to 'drain the swamp'.
 This man would soon become president of the United States of America.
 It would be natural to take these words to mean that the army of smart-suited lobbyists, that aim to direct the ship of state to favour their interests, would be sent packing.
 Nothing of the sort happened.
 Indeed, the swamp got ever marshier.
 The poor, who had seen nothing much of forty years of economic growth in the US were increasingly addicted to prescription painkillers.
 In the United Kingdom and the United States, people stopped living longer.

 This was by now a truly global civilisation.
 And scientists were warning that something truly global was wrong.
 In a conference room, a group of scientists called for radical shifts to stop burning fossil fuels in a couple of decades.
 The great machinery of commerce, which had since the end of the Second World War been devoted to giving us more and more stuff, would need to be turned around to a new purpose.

-To turn around this great global machine -- this super-tanker of consumer commerce -- we need to apply not only the great resources of the state but also the dynamism and capacity of the private sector.
+To turn around this great global machine, we need to apply not only the great resources of the state but also the dynamism and capacity of the private sector.
 We need to harness the profit motive for the good of the planet.
 And for that, we need to tax the damages that individuals and companies cause to the living planet.
 In this book, we seek to use the tax system to do so, not only by changing the incentives of the private sector in one country, but also by ensuring that other countries have a reason to follow that lead.

-The reforms that we are proposing will transform the prospects of early adopter countries so that others will have no choice but to follow that lead.
+The reforms that we are proposing will transform the prospects of early adopter countries so significant that others will have no choice but to follow that lead.

 ## Of Flats and of Flights